 Have any views?- Please let us know, or even better join our patient participation group and help us to develop the practice into something that works for patients

 Please follow this link for more information http://www.shinglesaware.co.uk/

 Practice Learning Initiatives

 Our next Practice Learning Initiative's are provided by the CCG (NHS) to allow GP staff to attend arranged learning session.
 All GP's and nurses have to undertake training every year in order to remain registered and so we understand patients frustration at our closure but these sessions are vital to ensure all staff are kept up-to-date.
 During the hours we are closed, the out-of-hours service is delivered meaning our patients still have access to a GP if required urgently.

-The Practice will be closed every first Tuesday in the month from 1pm - 3pm for staff training
+The Practice will be closed every second Tuesday in the month from 1pm - 3pm for staff training

 Practice Closures - Please ensure you order any prescriptions in advance over these dates